AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

-How can we improve this?
+How can we improve it?
 Here, we want to test that our service recovers when the repository throws an exception.
 This can be achieved using a simple stub:

 [//]: # (@formatter:off)